conda/conda/docs/source/using/test-drive.rst

 TOTAL 30 Minutes

-TIP:  Anytime you wish to see the full documentation for any command, type the command followed by  --help.
+TIP:  Anytime you wish to see the full documentation for any command, type the command followed by  ``--help``.
 For example, to learn about the conda update command:

 .. code::